StrawFox64/Akari-Source-Code/README.md

 # Akari Source Code
-Just the source code of Jordy Nateur's Akari project.
+- Just the source code of Jordy Nateur's Akari project.
-I have no connection to the project or intention to progress the development of it.
+- I have no connection to the project or intention to progress the development of it.
-Not tested on new versions of CFW / HEN.
+- Not tested on new versions of CFW / HEN (4.89/4.90).
-Use at your own risk.
+- Use at your own risk.

 # Original description